talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="getCouponsByAttributesApplicationWide"></a>
 # **getCouponsByAttributesApplicationWide**
-> InlineResponse2004 getCouponsByAttributesApplicationWide(applicationId, body, pageSize, skip, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, batchId, exactMatch, campaignState)
+> InlineResponse2004 getCouponsByAttributesApplicationWide(applicationId, couponSearch, pageSize, skip, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, batchId, exactMatch, campaignState)

-Get a list of the coupons that match the given attributes in all active campaigns of an application (with total count)
+List coupons that match the given attributes in all active campaigns of an application (with total count)

 Gets a list of all the coupons with attributes matching the query criteria Application wide